antoniogarrote/palermo/README.md

 ### Inspecting queues and workers

-Runtime information about the status of the job queues or the connected workers can be accomplished with a small set of Clojure functions and Java methods provided by the Palermo connection.
+Runtime information about the status of the job queues or the connected workers can be obtained with a small set of Clojure functions and Java methods provided by the Palermo connection.

 ```clojure
 ; summary information about workers, pending jobs